 - Constructability Blue Plains is an operating treatment plant that must remain in operation during construction.
 It order to add enhanced nitrogen control, it is necessary to phase the work such as taking units out of service sequentially to avoid compromising the treatment capacity.
-Consideration was given to the difficulties, practicality and past experience of working at an operating facility while performing major construction. - Impact on rate payers The cost of the nitrogen program at Blue Plains is over \$800 million.
-This program is in addition to the estimated \$2.2 billion cost of the LTCP.
-A financial capability assessment was performed as part of the development of the LTCP.
-This assessment showed that the LTCP would impose a significant impact on D.C. ratepayers.
-The addition of nitrogen control exacerbates the financial impact on rate payers.
-In accordance with the CSO Policy, consideration was given to moderate the impact on rate payers to the degree possible. - Achieve nitrogen control as early as practicable In accordance with the Chesapeake Bay program commitments and regulatory agency comments, preference was given to achieve the nitrogen permit limit as soon as possible.
+Consideration was given to the difficulties, practicality and past experience of working at an operating facility while performing major construction.
+It will also be necessary to limit flow peaks to complete treatment because of units being out of service for ENR upgrade work. - Achieve nitrogen control as early as practicable In accordance with the Chesapeake Bay program commitments and regulatory agency comments, preference was given to achieve the nitrogen permit limit at the earliest practicable date.